 2) Has a bond's risk/return profile significantly changed?

-During each edition of The Super Bondcast, for each of our previously recommended corporate bonds, we provide updates to each bond issuer's performance as well each bond's price performance.
+During each edition of The Super Bondcast, for each of our currently recommended corporate bonds, we provide updates to each bond issuer's financial performance as well each bond's price performance.
 We also discuss the drivers of bond price changes and whether they were driven primarily by changes in comparable Treasury yields and / or changes in credit spreads, the difference between a specific CUSIP's yield to maturity and the yield to maturity of a Treasury bond with a comparable maturity date.
 Our goal with the Super Bondcast is to determine whether previously recommended bonds continue to present a compelling risk/return profile relative to other bonds available in the US corporate bond market.